JOHN BYRNE

 Group Membership: The Marvel Bullpen

-Affiliations: Bobbie Chase, Blonde Phantom (Louise Mason), Chris Claremont, Clea, Dave Cockrum, Paty Cockrum, Corky, Tom DeFalco, Eternity, Fantastic Four (Human Torch/Johnny Storm, Invisible Girl/Susan Richards-Storm, Mr. Fantastic/Reed Richards, Thing/Ben Grimm), Iron Fist (Daniel Rand), Mike Higgins, Misty Knight, Howard Mackie, Moira MacTaggert, Lilandra Neramani, Ann Nocenti, Nova (Frankie Raye), Odin (Odin Borson), Glynis Oliver-Wein, Puck (Eugene Judd), Lt.
+Affiliations: Bobbie Chase, Blonde Phantom (Louise Mason), Chris Claremont, Clea, Dave Cockrum, Paty Cockrum, Corky, Tom DeFalco, Eternity, Fantastic Four (Human Torch/Johnny Storm, Invisible Girl/Susan Richards, Mr. Fantastic/Reed Richards, Thing/Ben Grimm), Iron Fist (Daniel Rand), Mike Higgins, Misty Knight, Howard Mackie, Moira MacTaggert, Lilandra Neramani, Ann Nocenti, Nova (Frankie Raye), Odin (Odin Borson), Glynis Oliver-Wein, Puck (Eugene Judd), Lt.
 Rafael Scarfe, Jim Shooter, Roger Stern, Uatu the Watcher, Roberta, She-Hulk (Jennifer Walters), Bonnie Wilford, Ron Wilson, Renée Witterstaetter, X-Men (Banshee/Sean Cassidy, Charles Xavier, Colossus/Piotr Rasputin, Cyclops/Scott Summers, Nightcrawler/Kurt Wagner, Phoenix Force (as Jean Grey), Storm/Ororo Munroe, Wolverine/James "Logan" Howlett)

 Enemies: Golden Tiger Gang, She-Hulk (Jennifer Walters)